GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/dataplex/README.md

 This template will incrementally move data from a Dataplex GCS tables to BigQuery.
 It will identify new partitions in Dataplex GCS and load them to BigQuery.

+Note: if the Dataplex GCS table has no partitions, the whole table will be read from GCS and the target BQ table will be overwritten.

 ### General Execution: